 Welcome to Dawnstips,

-Here you will find articles,videos and helpful information on all things related to life. welcome and Enjoy.
+Here you will find pictures of my saddle pads and other items from my page dawns saddle pads I offer for sale as well as,videos and helpful information on all things related to life. welcome and Enjoy.

 Hey do you have a dog?
 Does your dog love to get dirty?
 Want some easy hands on instructions for washing your pooch, well look no further HOW TO WASH YOUR DOG